Importance of Prayer

 While this man was praying in his barn, I myself, taking part in the Faith Mission Convention at Bangor in Northern Ireland, was suddenly arrested by the conviction that I must leave at once and go to the Island of Bernera, where I found myself within three days!
-Almost immediately on arriving, I was in the midst of a most blessed movement.
+Almost immediately upon arriving, I was in the midst of a most blessed movement.
 Again the promise was being fulfilled, “I will pour water upon him that is thirsty and floods upon the dry ground.”
 The first few meetings were very ordinary, but the prayers offered by elders of the congregation breathed a confidence in the sure promise of God.
-Again and again reference was made to the words of Psalm 50, verse 3, “Our God shall surely come.”
+Again and again, reference was made to the words of Psalm 50, verse 3, “Our God shall surely come.”
 They did not wait long for the fulfilment of this word from God!
-One evening, just as the congregation was leaving the church and moving down towards the main road, the Spirit of God fell upon the people in Pentecostal power: no other word can describe it: and in a few minutes the awareness of the presence of the Most High became so wonderful and so subduing, that one could only say with Jacob of old, “Surely the Lord is in this place.”
-There, under the open heavens and by the road side, the voice of prayer was mingled with the groans of the penitent, as “free grace awoke men with light from on high.”
+One evening, just as the congregation was leaving the church and moving down towards the main road, the Spirit of God fell upon the people in Pentecostal power: no other word can describe it: and in a few minutes the awareness of the presence of the highest became so wonderful and so subduing, that one could only say with Jacob of old, “Surely the Lord is in this place.”
+There, under the open heavens and by the roadside, the voice of prayer was mingled with the groans of the penitent, as “free grace awoke men with light from on high.”
 Soon the whole island was in the grip of a mighty movement of the Spirit, bringing deep conviction of sin and a hunger for God.
 This movement was different from that in Lewis in this respect, that while in Lewis there were physical manifestations and prostrations, such were not witnessed here; but the work was as deep and the results as enduring, as in any other part touched by the revival.

 Duncan Campbell, The Lewis Awakening, 1949-1953, p23-24